StarExec/StarExec/distribution/INSTALL.markdown

 frequently seen that even minor version releases of Tomcat can have breaking changes for Starexec, so using a different version of Tomcat is not recommended.

-A full release of Tomcat is included in the starexec package under the 'distribution' directory.
-This is identical to a release that you can download from Apache, with the exception that the mysql-connector-java-5.1.22-bin.jar and drmaa.jar files are included in the lib directory.
-These .jar files are required for Starexec to connect to its database and backend, and as such we recommend that you install Tomcat using the provided archive.
+A full release of Tomcat is included in the starexec package under the `distribution/` directory.
+This is identical to a release that you can download from Apache, with the exception that the `mysql-connector-java-5.1.22-bin.jar` and `drmaa.jar` files are included in the `lib/` directory.
+These `.jar` files are required for Starexec to connect to its database and backend, and as such we recommend that you install Tomcat using the provided archive.
 If you would like to install a clean copy of Tomcat, you will need to copy the MySQL connector and DRMAA files to the new lib directory.

 If you install Tomcat using the provided archive, you may need to update permissions on the install directory to make Tomcat's scripts executable.
-This can be done, for example, by using 'chmod 700 -R tomcat_directory'
+This can be done, for example, by using `chmod 700 -R tomcat_directory`

 ## MySQL and MariaDB